blackrockstraitor/blackrockstraitor/README.md

 - I'm not here to make this look pretty , I just need this information down .
 Expect this to change A LOT !
 (Triggering topics/words at the DNI list be careful)

 - I have a million names so you can just call me whichever one you want to !!
-Typically just Medkit or Med .
-(Meddy if my boyfriend or roleplaying)
+Typically just Sebestian/Seb , Medkit/Med , or Subspace/Sub.
+(Meddy if my boyfriend or roleplaying/in character and Sebby if you're my boyfriend or Larry)

 - I am a minor and also a furry .
 Be weary of my age and your own !
 I've had many rough interactions with minors and adults alike .

+- ALWAYS FREE TO C+H I HAVE A HUGE TOUCH COMFORT !!
+(Unless you're part of my DNI)

 - I have a typing quirk , please tell me to stop if you don't understand it or have a screen reader .
 (S = Z)